NOiR-07/MusicPlayer/README.md

 # MusicPlayer

-Choose the music directory from your system and add the file select the song and click on play use pause , resume or stop as needed you can run the code on any python supported IDE hurray
+- Choose the music directory from your system and add the file.

+- select the song and click on play.

+- Use pause , resume or stop as needed.

+- You can run the code on any python supported IDE.

+ **HURRAY**